astravant/digitalgarden/_notes/daily-notes.md

 ## Advice and Habits

+### Advice and Habits

 - Do what others don't - be contrarian, if you want a life other people don't have you must do things other people don't do.
 - FOCUS: make actionable goals and work on them everyday - don't get involved in too many projects.
 Focus + master one and then diversify.
 - Relationships - build connections and meet people, surround yourself with people who support you and are working on projects you're interested in.
 - Get out of your comfort zone.
 Life begins at the end of your comfort zone.
 Discomfort = growth.
 - Follow what excites you, be willing to step out of your comfort zone and share those experiences with others.
 - Don't focus too much on the past.
+-
-Don't be a prisoner to things you can't change
+> Don't be a prisoner to things you can't change

 - Read books, get a mentor.